dstackai/dstack.github.io/docs/gpt-2.md

 If you are using **Windows**, download [dstack-runner.exe](https://dstack-runner-downloads-stgn.s3.eu-west-1.amazonaws.com/latest/binaries/dstack-runner-windows-amd64.exe), and run it.

+#### Personal access token

-Note, before you start the daemon, you have to configure it with your personal access token:
+Before you start the daemon, you have to configure it with your `Personal Access Token`:

+!!! warning ""
+    This step is not required if you run the daemon on the same machine as the CLI.

 === "Linux"

     ```bash
-    dstack-runner config --token <token>
+    dstack-runner config --token <Personal Access Token>
     ```

 === "macOS"

     ```bash
-    dstack-runner config --token <token>
+    dstack-runner config --token <Personal Access Token>
     ```

 === "Windows"

     ```cmd
-    dstack-runner.exe config --token <token>
+    dstack-runner.exe config --token <Personal Access Token>
     ```

-Now you can launch the daemon:
+That's it.
+Now, you can launch the daemon:

 === "Linux"